-The Board of Directors reviews and approves the financial statements including the schedules attached therein, and submits the same to the stockholders.
+The Board of Directors reviews and approves the financial statements including the schedules attached therein, and submits the same to the stockholders or members.

-Isla Lipana & Co., the independent auditors, appointed by the stockholders, has audited the financial statements of the company in accordance with Philippine Standards on Auditing, and in its report to the stockholders, has expressed its opinion on the fairness of presentation upon completion of such audit.
+ISLA LIPANA & CO., the independent auditor, appointed by the stockholders, has audited the financial statements of the company in accordance with Philippine Standards on Auditing, and in its report to the stockholders or members, has expressed its opinion on the fairness of presentation upon completion of such audit.